Explore by type of research

 Recent work in this area shows challenges and opportunities for the PEC’s research programme.

 Economic value of our creative industries is clear, but are they prioritised by political leaders?

-IFS report on HE subsidies in the loan system shines a light on long-term costs of creative arts.
+Higher education subsidies in the loan system shines a light on long-term costs of creative arts

 Economic statistics for the sector speak for themselves, yet headline statistics mask challenges.